Marceillo/my-list/README.md

 ## Acknowledgements

 - I would like to thank my fellow student Sebastian Kefer for providing good troubleshooting ideas when I was stuck on bugs or problems it is nice to have support in these times.
-- Thank you to my mentor who in this project has helped guide me.
+- Thank you to my mentor who has helped guide me in this project.